 Carpool: Valid in any Standard lot, or in designated spaces in the Visitor Parking lot between 7am and 2pm Monday-Friday.
 Carpool is defined as two or more non-resident Willamette University students and/or employees.

-- To be valid, a permit must be current and hanging from the rear-view mirror and clearly visible from outside the vehicle.
+- To be valid, a permit must be current, hanging from the rear-view mirror and clearly visible from outside the vehicle.

 - Permit Cost:

 Carpool Limited Use Sept. through August $135 $105 $450 $380 $90 $10/5 days After Thanksgiving,

 $90 $70 $300 $253 $60 After Spring Break,